depicted-candela/TransitionalSQL/11_guardians/README.md

     <h4>PostgreSQL Bridge: From Views and Logs to a Kernel-Level Stage</h4>
     <ul>
         <li><strong>Data Redaction:</strong> In PostgreSQL, redaction is often handled with a <code>VIEW</code>, a clever page.
 But this isn't transparent; apps must know the view's name.
 Oracle's Data Redaction is applied directly, changing the security game.
 It's a policy-driven, automatic art, impossible for a user with table grants to tear apart.</li>
         <li><strong>Auditing:</strong> PostgreSQL's <code>pgaudit</code> is a fantastic tool for logging with precision.
 But to audit a single column's selection often requires a complex function or custom log-parsing mission.
 Oracle's <code>CREATE AUDIT POLICY ...
-COLUMNS</code> is a direct, declarative command, creating a clean audit trail that's easy to understand.</li>
+ACTIONS ...
+ON ... (column)</code> is a direct, declarative command, creating a clean audit trail that's easy to understand.</li>
         <li><strong>Privilege Management:</strong> The closest kin to Oracle's Schema Privileges in PostgreSQL is <code>ALTER DEFAULT PRIVILEGES</code>, a two-step legislation.
 Oracle's <code>GRANT ...
-ON SCHEMA</code> is a single, atomic statement, a more intuitive simplification for schema-wide administration.</li>
+ON SCHEMA</code> is a single, atomic statement, a more intuitive simplification for schema-wide administration, though it requires its own special administrative privilege.</li>
     </ul>
 </div>
 <h2 id="section4">Section 4: Why Use Them?
 (Advantages in Oracle)</h2>